CENOS-Platform/cenos-docs-antennas/docs/geometry-meshing.md

 ## Patch meshing

 Different antenna types might require different meshing approaches to optimize the simulation.
-In this section **we will take a look at different meshing approaches specific to patch antenna**.
+In this section **we will take a look at different meshing approaches specific to patch antennas**.

 ### Outer edge refinement